-Nature, pitiless, avenging and cruel-the Nature of floods and earthquakes, hurricanes, simoons and fire-the Nature that sweeps man relentlessly from her path in her anger, and blots out a countryside of crawling human folk in a single hour.
-If any man says that he can look down the throat of such a devil's pit as this without emotion, and hear it speak without fear, I think that man must lie.
+Nature, pitiless, avenging and cruel.
+The Nature of floods and earthquakes, hurricanes, simoons and fire.
+The Nature that sweeps man relentlessly from her path in her anger, and blots out a countryside of crawling human folk in a single hour.
+If any man says that he can look down the throat of such a devil's

 For more than an hour I stayed on the summit, watching the crater with a fascinated fear that seemed to expunge both time and fatigue.
 As the sun went down in the glassy blue sea, and the sky began to darken, the whole of the great pit was slowly lit up from below as by some infernal illumination.
-The grey plateaux of lava turned pink, and became spotted with holes of fire.
-The huge canyon darted gory flames; the fire-fountain glowed like molten brass.
-And every now and then, as if the current of the light were being turned on below by a giant hand, the whole crater slowly brightened and glowed, and the canopy of dull red vapour hanging above it grew scarlet.
-At such times, from the other side (an untenable position, by reason of the choking sulphur smoke), there must have been a marvellous view into a fiery valley, of which I could only see the overhanging tableland. . . .
+The gray plateaux of lava turned pink, and became spotted with holes of fire.
+The huge canyon darted flames invisible in the daylight: the fire-fountain glowed like molten brass.
+And every now and then, as if the current of the light were being turned on below by a giant hand, the whole crater slowly brightened and glowed, and the canopy of dull-red vapour hanging above it grew scarlet.
+At such times, from the other side (an untenable position, by reason of the choking sulphur smoke), there must have been a marvellous view of a fiery valley, of which I could only see the overhanging tableland. . . .
 I never longed for anything so much as I longed to see into that invisible and unattainable gorge of flame.

-And over all, above the jettings of the fire-fountain and the roaring of the wolf-mouth far below, rose, silent, still, and pure, the dark blue heaven and the eternal stars. . . .
+And over all, above the jettings of the fire-fountain and the booming of the crater-throat, rose, silent, still, and pure, the dark-blue heaven and the eternal stars. . . .
 If one could write the thoughts that come in such hours and places, one would "speak with the tongues of men and angels," and say that which cannot be said.
 But through the iron bars of human speech, the human soul can look forth but a very little way.